Charles Spencer, 9th Earl Spencer: Career

-Diana was buried on an island in a lake on Spencer's ancestral estate, Althorp, where he built a garden temple memorial and a museum to her memory, displaying her wedding dress and other personal effects.
-The museum was opened to the public in 1998 with all profits going to Diana's Memorial Fund, also set up by Spencer; the museum has since closed.
+Diana was buried on an island in a lake on Spencer's ancestral estate, Althorp, where he built a garden temple memorial and a museum to her memory, displaying her wedding dress and other personal items.
+The museum was opened to the public in 1998, with all profits going to the Diana, Princess of Wales Memorial Fund; the museum has since closed.
 At this stage, Spencer began writing a series of books dealing with the estate itself and with his family history, beginning with an account of his ancestral home, Althorp: the Story of an English House, published in 1998.

 In 2003, Spencer founded the Althorp Literary Festival.
-Speakers at the annual event have included the authors Bill Bryson, Helen Fielding, Antonia Fraser, and Boris Johnson.
+Speakers at the annual event have included the authors Bill Bryson, Helen Fielding, Antonia Fraser and Boris Johnson.
 In 2004, he presented two documentaries for the History Channel on Blenheim: Battle for Europe.

 Spencer was appointed a Deputy Lieutenant of Northamptonshire in November 2005; the Spencer family have had a long association with the county, the home of the family seat.
 Spencer is also a patron of the Northamptonshire County Cricket Club.
-In 2021, Spencer authored an audiovisual walking tour for St. James's Park about the execution of Charles I entitled Death of a King: The Path to Execution on the BARDEUM mobile app.
+In 2021, Spencer authored an audiovisual walking tour for St. James's Park about the execution of Charles I, entitled Death of a King: The Path to Execution, on the BARDEUM mobile app.

 In 2023, he began presenting the podcast The Rabbit Hole Detectives with Richard Coles and Cat Jarman, in which each of them is given an obscure topic and they then discuss their findings.
 In May 2025, Spencer joined the panel of ITV's Loose Men, a male version of the channel's Loose Women programme.

+Spencer's memoir of Diana, Swan Song, was published on 22 September 2026.
+In extracts released ahead of publication, Spencer alleged that the then Prince Charles (later King Charles III) said "we'll forget her soon enough" in a phone call with him after her death, describing his tone as "giddily elated" and as if he were a "lottery winner".
+The allegations prompted Buckingham Palace to issue a statement, saying that the King "is mindful that the pain of fraternal grief can cloud reason, affect judgment and colour memory in ways others do not recognise, even many years after such a loss."
+Journalist Piers Morgan said he would sue Spencer, disputing allegations in the memoir and denying Spencer's allegation that he was responsible for publishing photographs of Diana taken in a gym.
+He noted that the images appeared in the Sunday Mirror in 1993, "nearly two years before I became editor of the Daily Mirror", and described the memoir as containing "fabricated inaccuracies".
+In a statement, Spencer acknowledged the error and apologised to Morgan.